Ethanol: Medical

-Recreational

-As a central nervous system depressant, ethanol is one of the most commonly consumed psychoactive drugs.

-Despite alcohol's psychoactive, addictive, and carcinogenic properties, it is readily available and legal for sale in most countries.
-However, there are laws regulating the sale, exportation/importation, taxation, manufacturing, consumption, and possession of alcoholic beverages.
-The most common regulation is prohibition for minors.

-Fuel

-Engine fuel
+Some medicinal solutions of ethanol are also known as tinctures.

+Energy source

 The largest single use of ethanol is as an engine fuel and fuel additive.
 Brazil in particular relies heavily upon the use of ethanol as an engine fuel, due in part to its role as one of the world's leading producers of ethanol.
 Gasoline sold in Brazil contains at least 25% anhydrous ethanol.
 Hydrous ethanol (about 95% ethanol and 5% water) can be used as fuel in more than 90% of new gasoline-fueled cars sold in the country.

 The US and many other countries primarily use E10 (10% ethanol, sometimes known as gasohol) and E85 (85% ethanol) ethanol/gasoline mixtures.
 Over time, it is believed that a material portion of the ≈150 e9USgal per year market for gasoline will begin to be replaced with fuel ethanol.

 Australian law limits the use of pure ethanol from sugarcane waste to 10% in automobiles.
 Older cars (and vintage cars designed to use a slower burning fuel) should have the engine valves upgraded or replaced.

 According to an industry advocacy group, ethanol as a fuel reduces harmful tailpipe emissions of carbon monoxide, particulate matter, oxides of nitrogen, and other ozone-forming pollutants.
 Argonne National Laboratory analyzed greenhouse gas emissions of many different engine and fuel combinations, and found that biodiesel/petrodiesel blend (B20) showed a reduction of 8%, conventional E85 ethanol blend a reduction of 17% and cellulosic ethanol 64%, compared with pure gasoline.
 Ethanol has a much greater research octane number (RON) than gasoline, meaning it is less prone to pre-ignition, allowing for better ignition advance which means more torque, and efficiency in addition to the lower carbon emissions.